OpenM-Project/mcdoc.github.io/secretlol.md

 This is only for the Bedrock Edition of Minecraft
 :::

-For Minecraft for Windows to know if we have paid for it or not, it uses the **Store DLL** to check for a license.
-This Store DLL can be cracked/patched by users, whether manually or using [Third Party Softwares](/windows/minecraft-for-windows#unlockers-for-minecraft-for-windows).
-After the process is done by such softwares/programs, Minecraft will not be able to check for the license, leading to the Full version of Minecraft.
+Minecraft for Windows uses `C:\Windows\System32\Windows.ApplicationModel.Store.dll` for its licensing system.
+It makes use of this DLL to perform in app purchase and licensing related tasks like identifying if user bought game or has acquired trial.
+We crack `C:\Windows\System32\Windows.ApplicationModel.Store.dll` to modify return value of trial function and Minecraft starts working in full game mode.
+The crack can be done manually or by [Third Party Softwares](/windows/minecraft-for-windows#unlockers-for-minecraft-for-windows)

 ## Methods